Job Title : CIO

 Organization : Bank of England

-When Simon Moorhead became CIO for the Bank of England in November 2008, he became the first ever CIO for the 315-year-old institution.
-This is Moorhead’s second appearance on the CIO50 list, his first being last year.
+Simon Moorhead became CIO for the Bank of England in November 2008, the first CIO in the bank’s 318-year-old history.
+2012 marks Moorhead’s third appearance on the CIO50 list.

-Moorhead’s main goal has been to shift the focus of the IT team to provide business value for the Bank of England’s analysts and policy makers, to help them get the most accurate insights from the information it holds.
+Moorhead’s main goal has been to ensure the focus of the IT team is on adding value to the Bank of England’s analysts and policy makers, to help them get the most accurate insights from the information the bank holds.

 Moorhead joined the Bank of England from Reuters where he held a similar role supporting the global sales and service organisation.

-Prior to Reuters, he was a strategy and change consultant at international accountancy firm Ernst & Young as well as Capgemini.
-His first role was also in financial services, when he worked in a corporate lending team at Midland Bank.
+Before Reuters, he was a strategy and change consultant focusing on financial services at both Ernst & Young and then Capgemini.
+His first role was also in banking, when he worked in a corporate lending team at Midland Bank.